 In this short video, we provide a demonstration of the Sales Message Builder in SalesScripter.

 The Sales Message Builder is a workflow of web pages and questions that interviews the user to extract the most important details about what the user sells.
 Each answer box in the Sales Message Builder links to dozens of different places in the Sales Playbook.
-As a result, when a user answers questions and enters their information into the Sales Message Builder, the documents in the Sales Playbook are filling out with their information and becoming tailored to their product and situation.
+As a result, when a user answers questions and enters their information into the Sales Message Builder, the documents in the Sales Playbook are filled out with their information and become tailored to their product and situation.

 There are three main areas of the Sales Message Builder:

 In the Sales Message Builder, the user will be asked to create a product profile.
 It is important to note that when the software always uses the term “product”, we are referring to whatever is being sold and that can include services.
 The software and sales methodology can be used for selling services and may actually fit better with services than selling products.

 When creating a product profile, the software will ask you to add any features of the product.
 Features are the individual details about what is included in the product or what is accomplished with the service.
 For example, if the product being sold is a car, features that are included with that car are cruise control, anti-lock brakes, Bluetooth connection with a smartphone, etc. If you sold a service like accounting services, an example of a feature might be bookkeeping and year-end tax filing.